Pricing Theory

 The combination of carrot and stick incentives has a “profound effect” on cooperation (Andreoni et al., 2003) and it is “…a surprisingly inexpensive and widely applicable method of promoting cooperation” (Chen et al., 2014).

-The recommended ‘carrots’ are the carbon reward and the carbon subsidy—which create a positive price for mitigated carbon.
-The recommended ‘sticks’ are the carbon tax and cap-and-trade—which create a negative price for emitted carbon.
+The recommended ‘carrots’ are the carbon reward and the carbon subsidy—which create positive prices for mitigated carbon.
+The recommended ‘sticks’ are the carbon tax and cap-and-trade—which create negative prices for emitted carbon.

 The carbon pricing matrix and the theory for cooperation (see Figure 2) are also based on the following three presumptions: (1) there will be strong business interest in the profit opportunities that will be created by the carbon reward, (2) there will be strong market demand for the carbon currency given that it will be managed as an investment-grade currency with significant year-on-year appreciation, and (3) there will be much greater community involvement in climate mitigation based on the financial stimulus and new job opportunities created by the carbon reward, thereby shifting public opinion in favour of strong climate mitigation even if this involves higher carbon taxes and more stringent emissions regulations.